Milkdromeda-333/portfolio-old/README.md

 - I had a hard time with styling, specifically with styles over-riding others because of specificity.
 It was mostly caused by my use of html element selectord instead of class selectors.

 - If text is not centering, try text-align: center!

+Known bugs:

+- Floating nav svg tends to not follow with the state change, i believe it is when the state re-runs but not the screen.